 Licensed Tax Relief Experts

-If you have an IRS or state tax issue, from a outstanding liability to an audit to a bank levy, getting help from a licensed tax professional is a smart first step in defending your assets and income from the government.
+Are you thinking about how a tax attorney may be of benefit today?
+If you have an IRS or state tax issue, getting help from a licensed tax professional is a smart first step in defending your assets and income from the government.
 Taking on the IRS is a very bad “do it yourself” project.
 Penalties and interest can add up faster than a bad credit card.

 Larson Tax Relief employs Enrolled Agents, who are licensed to represent taxpayers in front of the IRS as well as taxing authorities in all 50 states.
 Trust our Enrolled Agents to defend your rights AND ensure you don’t pay a penny more than you legally owe.

 An Enrolled Agent (EA) is a federally-authorized tax practitioner who has technical expertise in the field of taxation and who is empowered by the U.S. Department of the Treasury to represent taxpayers before all administrative levels—examination, collection, and appeals—of the Internal Revenue Service.

 If you owe back taxes or will owe back taxes due to an audit or unfiled tax returns, we will create distance between you and the taxing authorities, giving you time to gather options and get back on track.